VitGottwald/react-patterns/README.md

 # Component Patterns

 React is all about components.
 And components are all about reuse.
 One of the methods to reduce repetition and achieve a greater reuse is a _separation of concerns_.
-Over time various people have identified repeating patterns and given them a name.
+Over time various repeating patterns have been identified and given a name.

 ## Container/Markup components